Examining everyday experiences of psychological flow

 Research Project

-You are invited to take part in a research project about people's experiences of performing in everyday life.
-In particular, we are interested in finding out how people's experiences of psychological flow in everyday life relate to their background, motivations, and quality of life.
-The study is being conducted by Megan Balgue and Naomi Gallaway as part of their Honours research, under the supervision of Dr Amanda Krause at James Cook University (Ethics ID: H8244).
+This research project is about people's experiences of performing in everyday life.
+In particular, we were interested in finding out how people's experiences of psychological flow in everyday life relate to their background, motivations, and quality of life.
+The study is being conducted under the supervision of Dr Amanda Krause at James Cook University (Ethics ID: H8244).

 Email: amanda.krause1@jcu.edu.au